Is tree planting really the best way of fighting climate change?

 On the other hand, small, young trees – like recently planted ones – aren’t very strong.
 They’re light, thin, and short, and they can be moved easily.
 (Else, you wouldn’t be able to plant them in the first place!)

-Unfortunately, this also means they’re much weaker than old trees.
+Unfortunately, this also means they’re much weaker than old ones.
 Young trees have fewer leaves and branches, they are thinner, and their root systems are much shallower.

 What does that mean?